speaktosteve/remix-on-azure-container-app/README.md

 It includes:

 - really simple Remix app
-- infrastructure as code using Bicep
+- infrastructure as code using Bicep, creating minimal Azure resources for the app
 - GitHub Actions to build and deploy your app

 ## Development